Peteonthebeat/Product-Preview-Card-Preview/README.md

 ## My process

 Usually, I first lay down all the HTML and then move to the CSS.
-Along with this I also upload all the fonts, and clear some browser defaults.
+Along with this I also upload all the fonts, and clear some browser defaults, which is also what I did for this challenge.

 ### Built with